How to Sync Google Calendar with Outlook (Without Losing Your Mind)

 Missing a meeting isn't just an inconvenience.
 It actively damages your professional reputation and creates unnecessary stress in your personal life.

 Client A sends you an urgent calendar invite for a project kickoff on Tuesday morning.
-You look at your Google calendar, see the time is wide open, and click accept without a second thought.
+You look at your Google calendar, see that the time is wide open, and click accept without a second thought.

-What you didn't see is that Client B scheduled a mandatory security review at the exact same time on your Outlook calendar.
+What you didn't see is that Client B had scheduled a mandatory security review at the exact same time on your Outlook calendar.

-When you subscribe to a Google calendar inside Outlook (or vice versa), the receiving calendar does not update in real-time.
+When you subscribe to a Google calendar inside Outlook (or vice versa), the other calendar does not update in real-time.
 Google checks subscribed Outlook calendars roughly once every 12 to 24 hours.
 Microsoft does something very similar.

-The Solution: Using Caltsu for Automatic Sync
+The Solution: Using Caltsu for an Automatic Sync

 This is exactly what Caltsu does.

 Most importantly, Caltsu protects your privacy by default.
 You don't want your boss reading the details of your medical appointments, your job interviews, or your kid's soccer games.
 When Caltsu copies an event from your personal calendar to your work calendar, it strips out the sensitive information.
-It just creates a private block that says "Busy" or "Personal Time."
+It just creates a private block of time that says "Busy" or "Personal Time."

 Let’s walk through exactly how to set this up.
 It takes about two minutes and requires zero technical knowledge.

-Step-by-Step Setup: Sync Google Calendar with Outlook
+Step-by-Step Setup: Syncing Your Google and Outlook Calendars

 Step 1: Connect Your Accounts